morungos/morungos.github.io/projects/embedded-testing.md

 good enough through language that might be unusual for testing.
 Anyway, here goes.

 First off, a model is a *model*.
 It will never be perfect, but that doesn't necessarily matter.
-What we want here is something that captures the rhetorical and cultural flavour of quotes.
-So bias and oddity is complete okay, welcome in fact.
-There's a strong satirical aspect to this project, so magnifying those biases is not necessarily an issue.
+What we want here is something that captures the rhetorical and cultural feeling of quotes.
+So bias and oddity is completely okay, welcome in fact.
+There's a satirical flavour to this project, so magnifying those biases is not necessarily an issue.
 So, if I was trying to generate names for other purposes, I would definitely aim to reduce gender and cultural biases.
 Here, not so much.
+So, we can get a generated quote that reads:

+> "Seek the truth in an error that we often weak success"

+It is meaningless garbage, but we still try to make sense of it.

-In other words, most of what I want is prima facie validity -- do these names look valid?
+In other words, most of what I want is prima facie validity -- do these names. or the quotes, look valid?
+Have they got the right vibe?
+I was actually more interested in the superficial than the deep -- I don't want these to be aspirational, I want to show how the rhetoric mocks that.

 We can check that by throwing any checkpoint into a generation engine, here we're still within the training world, so it's we use the same `predict` command.